oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step2.md

 `curl http://localhost:3000/dev/api/hello`{{execute T2}}

+> Sometimes clicking the command above just opens the second terminal window without running the command.
+If that happens you can try to click it again or run it manually.

 You should now see `Hello World!` printed to the terminal.
 In the next step we will add another Lambda that returns a secret message instead.